Settorezero/Arlok/docs/assembly.md

 ![First ball-caster screws](../media/instructions/ballcaster_first_screws.png)

 Nuts in the bottom part without washers.
+Use 2x M3 nuts provided with the ball-caster kit.

 ### STEP 5
 Attach the rear pillar (`arlok_pillar_hole_##`): the one with the hole for the switch.
 The hole must go to the lower side.
-Use 2x of the longest M3 screws provided in the ball-caster kit: screws will pass from the  pillar through the base and ball-caster.
+Use 2x of the longest M3 screws provided in the ball-caster kit (those screws have the lenght of threaded part of about 14.5mm): screws will pass from the  pillar through the base and ball-caster.
 Nuts goes in the lower part.
 Don't use washers, use 2x M3 nuts provided with the ball-caster kit.

 ### STEP 6